 Color of shingles

-In addition to curb appeal, the color of shingles on your home can make a big difference in resale value.
-Colors of shingles contribute up to 40% of the visual appeal of your home, making it essential to match shingles to your home’s exterior and landscape.
+In addition, to curb appeal, the color of the shingles on your home can make a big difference in resale value.
+The colors of shingles contribute up to 40% of the visual appeal of your home, making it essential to match shingles to your home’s exterior and landscape.
 When choosing a roof, consider these tips for selecting a color scheme that will fit the overall look of your home.

 Slope of roof